The Bankrate promise

 What is the federal funds rate?

-When you read headlines saying the Fed has hiked or cut interest rates, they mean the Fed has voted to adjust its key borrowing rate, the fed funds rate.
+When you read headlines saying the Fed has hiked or cut interest rates, it means the Fed has voted to adjust this key borrowing rate.

 Of course, banks can’t charge each other a “range.”
 They typically settle the interest rate at the midpoint of the Fed’s target, though it tends to fluctuate.
-Known as the “effective federal funds rate,” this rate is influenced by market factors while also guided by the Fed.
+Known as the “effective federal funds rate,” this rate is influenced by market factors of supply and demand as well as the Fed.

-But the IOER rate is perhaps the fed funds rate’s most important best friend.
+But under the surface, the fed funds rate is tied to another little-known benchmark: the interest rate on reserve balances.
+Known as the IORB rate, it’s perhaps the fed funds rate’s most important best friend.

-When the IOER rate is low, banks would prefer to lend those funds out, where they’d likely make a higher profit than keeping them in accounts at the Fed.
+When those rates are low, banks would prefer to lend those funds out, during which they’d likely make a higher profit than keeping them in accounts at the Fed.
 That in turn lowers the cost of borrowing money in the economy because it increases the credit supply.

-On the flip side, when the Fed raises the IOER rate, banks would prefer to keep more money at the Fed than lend to a potentially risky borrower.
+On the flip side, banks would prefer to keep more money at the Fed when rates are high, especially if it means they don’t have to lend to a potentially risky borrower.
 That increases the price of borrowing money because there’s less credit in circulation.

 The Fed has been implementing policy in this way since the financial crisis of 2008, largely because banks have dramatically increased their currency holdings at the Fed.
 Before, the Fed would influence market rates by increasing the supply of banks’ reserves to balance out supply and demand.
 Extra cash in banks’ accounts would lower market rates.
 Less would increase interest rates.